 A reporting issuer may wish to report reserves or resources other than reserves of oil or gas as "in-place volumes".
 By definition, reserves of any type, contingent resources and prospective resources are estimates of volumes that are recoverable or potentially recoverable and, as such, cannot be described as being "in-place".
 Terms such as "potential reserves", "undiscovered reserves", "reserves in place", "in-place reserves" or similar terms must not be used because they are incorrect and misleading.
-The disclosure of reserves or of resources other than reserves must be consistent with the terminology and categories set out in the COGE Handbook, pursuant to section 5.3 of NI 51-101.
+The disclosure of reserves or of resources other than reserves must be consistent with the reserves and resources terminology and categories set out in the COGE Handbook, pursuant to section 5.3 of NI 51-101.

-The In addition to disclosing the most specific category of resource, the reporting issuer can report other categories of resources, such as may disclose total petroleum initially-in-place, discovered petroleum initially-in-place; or undiscovered petroleum initially-in-place and total petroleum initially in place.
-However, estimates provided that the additional disclosure required by section subsection 5.16(3) of NI 51-101 must also beis included.
+The reporting issuer can report other categories of resources, such as discovered and undiscovered resources, as in-place volumes.
+However, the issuer should caution the reader that this does not represent recoverable volumespetroleum initially-in-place, undiscovered petroleum initially-in-place and total petroleum initially-in-place.
+However, the additional disclosure required by section 5.16 of NI 51-101 must also be included.

-(e) (c) Application of Subsection 5.9(2) of NI 51-101
+(c) Application of Subsection 5.9(2) of NI 51-101